Honduras 2022: Disinformation, hate crimes and an apology

 A parade with violence

-The attacks sparked a reaction from the LGBTIQ+ Kukulcán association.
-On September 8, it submitted a request to the Ministry of Education to participate in the main parades.
-It also filed a discrimination complaint with the Public Prosecutor's Office.
+The attacks sparked a reaction from the LGBTIQ+ organization Kukulcán.
+On September 8, they sent a request to the Ministry of Education to participate in the main parades.
+They also filed a discrimination complaint with the Public Prosecutor's Office.

-Consequently, transgender people marched on September 15.
-But an anti-rights group met them by throwing bottles filled with urine and dirty diapers at the Francisco Morazán National Stadium in Tegucigalpa, the capital of Honduras.
-The media focused on one transgender person because they were showing their backside during the march.
+Consequently, transgender people took to the streets to march on September 15.
+But an anti-rights group met them by throwing bottles filled with urine and soiled diapers at them in the Francisco Morazán National Stadium in Tegucigalpa, the capital of Honduras.
+The media focused on one transgender person because she exposed her buttocks during the march.

 September 15th parade for the 201st anniversary of Independence.